 The CAISO shall publish the following reports and notices.

-43.5.1 ICPM Designation Market Notice
+43.6.1 CPM Designation Market Notice

-The CAISO shall issue a Market Notice within two (2) Business Days of an ICPM designation under Sections 43.1.1 through 43.1.4.
-ICPM designations as a result of Exceptional Dispatches shall be subject to the reporting requirement set forth in Section 34.9.4.
-The Market Notice shall include a preliminary description of what caused the ICPM designation, the name of the resource(s) procured, the preliminary expected duration of the ICPM designation, the initial designation period, and an indication that a designation report is being prepared in accordance with Section 43.5.2.
+The CAISO shall issue a Market Notice within two (2) Business Days of an CPM designation under Sections 43.2.1 through 43.2.6.
+CPM designations as a result of Exceptional Dispatches shall be subject to the reporting requirement set forth in Section 34.9.4.
+The Market Notice shall include a preliminary description of what caused the CPM designation, the name of the resource(s) procured, the preliminary expected duration of the CPM designation, the initial designation period, and an indication that a designation report is being prepared in accordance with Section 43.6.2.

-43.5.2 Designation Of A Resource Under The ICPM
+43.6.2 Designation Of A Resource Under The CPM

-The CAISO shall post a designation report to the CAISO Website and provide a Market Notice of the availability of the report within the earlier of thirty (30) days of procuring a resource under Sections 43.1.1 through 43.1.4 or ten (10) days after the end of the month.
+The CAISO shall post a designation report to the CAISO Website and provide a Market Notice of the availability of the report within the earlier of thirty (30) days of procuring a resource under Sections 43.2.1 through 43.2.6 or ten (10) days after the end of the month.
 The designation report shall include the following information:

-(1) A description of the reason for the designation (LSE procurement shortfall, Local Capacity Area Resource effectiveness deficiency, or ICPM Significant Event), and an explanation of why it was necessary for the CAISO to utilize the ICPM authority);
+(1) A description of the reason for the designation (LSE procurement shortfall, Local Capacity Area Resource effectiveness deficiency, or CPM Significant Event), and an explanation of why it was necessary for the CAISO to utilize the CPM authority);

 (2) The following information would be reported for all backstop designations: